Religious

 Historically, the name of Allahabad or Prayagaraj has been mentioned on various occasions in our Hindu Puranas as well as our epics like Ramayana and Mahabharata.
 It is believed that Lord Brahma himself had chosen a place to perform a yajna on the occasion of the beginning of creation.
 And that place was none other than Prayagraj.

-Apart from these mythological mentions, many travellers like Hiuen Tsang, the much famous Chinese traveller, have also mentioned this place in their writings.
+Apart from these mythological mentions, many travellers like Hiuen Tsang, the famous Chinese traveller, have also mentioned this place in their writings.

 Since the beginning, this city has been under the influence of many tribes who have tried to conquer the city at many times in history.
 These include the Marathas, Mughals, as well as the Britishers.